syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ### Symbol

-By default the trackball symbol is displayed as ellipse, to change the default style of the symbol using [`ChartTrackBallStyle`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~ChartTrackBallStyle.html#) property.
+By default, the trackball symbol is displayed as ellipse to change the default style of the symbol using [`ChartTrackBallStyle`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~ChartTrackBallStyle.html#) property.

 {% tabs %}